MMR and Ranking in League of Legends

-If you ever wondered what is MMR or ELO in League of Legends, this article will explain what it is and how it functions, along with some tips on how to manage it, so you can become a better player that is aware of information others may not be.
+If you want to learn what MMR or ELO and in League of Legends, this article will explain what it is and how it functions, along with some tips on how to manage it, so you can become a better player that is aware of the information others may not be.

 An accurate representation of you vs your opponent.

-ELO rating system is a method for calculating relative skill levels of players developed for chess by Arpad Elo, an american-hugarian mathematician.
+The ELO rating system is a method for calculating relative skill levels of players developed for chess by Arpad Elo, an American-Hungarian mathematician.
 Now it is widely used in other games including competitive multiplayer online games.
-Each alters it's methods of calculating the respective ELO.
+Each alters its methods of calculating the respective ELO.

-Player has a rating that is represented by a number.
+The main idea of ELO systems is actually pretty simple.
+The Player has a rating that is represented by a number.
 Player gains and loses points by playing rated games.
-Total number of points gained or lost are determined by difference in rating between two players.
+The total number of points gained or lost are determined by difference in rating between two players.
 So what does that mean for you?
 Simplest way to put it is, if you have higher % to win a game you get less points for winning it, but if you win a game you are more likely to lose you get more.
 And vice versa.

-Unfortunately no, you cannot see your ELO.
-Since seasons 3 Riot renamed it to MMR and hid it, behind Leagues System with divisions which most players are familiar with (Gold 4, Gold 3, etc).
-Even thought you cannot see your MMR you can estimate it based on LP gains and loses.
-If you have higher LP gains than loses it means you have higher MMR than the division you are in.
+Unfortunately, you cannot check your match making rating in the game or by using any other Riot tools.
+Since seasons 3 Riot renamed ELO to MMR and hid it, behind the Leagues System with divisions that most players are familiar with (Gold 4, Gold 3, etc).
+Even though you cannot see your match making rating you can estimate it based on LP gains and losses.
+If you have higher LP gains than losses it means you have higher MMR than the division you are in.
 If the opposite is true, then your MMR is lower than the division you are in.
 The system aims at having 50/50 chance of winning for both teams and for you to have equal amount of LP gains and loses.
 The more games you play, the more accurately you ELO is determined.
 Once you reach 50% win-rate with decent amount of games (200+) your ELO is set more or less.
 However it is important to remember that since matchmaking is never gonna be perfect to avoid long queue times you'll rarely see equal LP gains and loses for every game you play.

-Note: Even thought you may never see it, MMR exists for all que's (Normals, ARAM's, etc.)
+Note: Even though you may never see it, MMR exists for all que's (Normals, ARAM's, etc.)

 How to improve your MMR?

-Second way is to duo que with someone who has higher MMR than you, it will force you to play against people who have higher MMR, and each win will net you more MMR than you normally would get by playing alone.
-It is important to remember that the opposite is true, if you have high MMR and play with someone who has low MMR, you will gain less MMR while losing more.
+The second way is to duo queue with someone who has a higher rating score than you, it will force you to play against people who have higher match making rating, and each win will net you more MMR than you normally would get by playing alone.
+It is important to remember that the opposite is true, if you have high rating and play with someone who has low rating, you will gain less rating score while losing more.